-- ASBA model policy 8.5-CLASSIFIED EMPLOYEES SICK LEAVE includes language entitling employees with up to fifteen (15)days of sick leave in a school-year for issue relating to the adoption of a child.
+- 10 You may choose the time interval of the required duty to report, but it must be reasonable. - 11 ASBA model policy 8.5-CLASSIFIED EMPLOYEES SICK LEAVE includes language entitling employees with up to fifteen (15)days of sick leave in a school-year for issue relating to the adoption of a child.
 If you have not adopted this provision, delete #2 from this sentence.
 Include reason #1 if you have a liberal sick leave policy that would permit leave to be taken for bonding with a new born son or daughter. - The Department of Labor's Designation Notice has entries that address this section's requirements.
 It's very helpful.
 For this section, you will need both the Designation Notice (WH-382) and the appropriate Medical Certification form (WH-380-E or WH-380-F); the Designation Notice to fulfill your notice requirements and the medical certification form to enable you to determine if the employee's leave is actually covered under the FMLA.
-They are available at the link in footnote #4 or by calling the ASBA office. - The types and amounts of leave available for a particular type of qualifying exigency are covered in 29 C.F.R. § 825.126.
+They are available at the link in footnote #4 or by calling the ASBA office. - 13 The types and amounts of leave available for a particular type of qualifying exigency are covered in 29 C.F.R. § 825.126.
 Call the ASBA office for a copy. - 14 You can use WH-384, Certification of Qualifying Exigency for Military Family Leave to obtain the certification.
 It's available at the link in footnote #4 or by calling the ASBA office. - 15 You can use WH-385, Covered Service Member Serious Injury form to obtain the certification.
 It's available at the link in footnote #4 or by calling the ASBA office.